How QA Wolf executes every test case in parallel

 Nine pots can't hard boil an egg in one minute.
 Some aspects of software projects simply require plans that follow a particular order and have specific tasks that must happen sequentially.
 But test execution isn’t one of those.

 Tests can be executed at any time, in any order, regardless of context, when they are written specifically so as not to impact the state of other concurrently running tests.
 This makes test execution a perfect candidate for full parallelization.
 And yet, very few software teams can execute all their tests concurrently, or fully parallel.
 That’s because full test parallelization is difficult to achieve.
-It requires not only that you build your tests so they run atomically but also that you design your infrastructure to rapidly scale up to accommodate as many nodes as you have tests and then rapidly scale back down to optimize cost, all the while staying prepared to handle incoming requests.
+It requires not only that you build your tests so they run atomically but also that you design your infrastructure to rapidly scale up to accommodate as many nodes as you have tests that need to execute concurrently at that moment and then rapidly scale back down to optimize cost, all the while staying prepared to handle incoming requests.

 QA Wolf has designed such a system, and we offer it as part of our solution.
 When you sign up with us, your entire test execution will be completed in the time it takes to run your longest-running test, whether you have 200 tests or 20,000.
 We’re proud of our work, and we’d like to take this opportunity to explain to you how our solution works and why it's the best on the market.